debedb/kubernetes-simpler-way/README.md

 (largely, [development](http://romana.io/) and research).
 This, of course, is not intended to be anywhere near production.

+This is not a PR to the original because I couldn't quite figure out how to make it make sense in parallel to the all-encompassing original.
+If anyone has an idea, let me know.

 ## Goals

 The goal is to focus on being able to experiment with K8S